karllhughes/learn/_posts/2022-05-12-complete-guide-to-blogging-platforms.md

 ### Squarespace

 Like WordPress, [Squarespace](https://www.squarespace.com/) is a website builder that offers templates, hosting, and some limited CMS services.
-The templates themselves are particularly eye-catching, and extremely simple to drag and drop into place.
+The templates themselves are particularly eye-catching and extremely simple to drag and drop into place.

 Do keep in mind that this site is more known for its support to eCommerce brands and B2C.
 If you have a B2B SaaS, you might want to lean toward something more technical.